vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 2. NAT
     - go to the NAT tab and select '+DNAT RULE' in the NAT44 Rules
       - Applied On: **your-tenant-external**
-      - Original Source IP/Range: enter the `chosen public/sub-allocated IP`
+      - Original Source IP/Range: choose an available IP address from your list of  `public/sub-allocated IPs` and enter it
-      - Translated Source IP/Range: **IP of Load Balancer**
+      - Translated Source IP/Range: **172.16.0.19** (This is the IP address we will use for the Load Balancer)
       - Description: **access to ocp console**

 #### Setup DHCP
-* We will use our Edge gateway to provide DHCP services.
+* Our Edge gateway will provide DHCP services.
 On the Edge > DHCP, click + and configure DHCP with the following settings:
     ```
     IPRange: 172.16.0.150-172.16.0.245
     Primary Nameserver: 172.16.0.10 (bastion)